c3e/CeilingMatrixEmulator/README.md

 # CeilingMatrixEmulator

-This python script, tries to emulate the hardware of the ceiling pixel lamp, by creating a virtual serial port for the input and renders the output into a pygame window.
+This python script tries to emulate the hardware of a ceiling pixel lamp by creating a virtual serial port for the input and renders the output into a pygame window.

-You can use it to test for example animations and games on your local machine, without the use of the actual hardware.
+You can use it to test (for example) animations and games on your local machine, without the neccessity to be connected to the actual ceiling pixel lamp.

-This experimetal branch adds a non blocking serial read, with the help of a thread.

 ## Requirements:
 - python (2.x / 3.x)